ShaihanBuenos/ShaihanBuenos/README.md

 ### Hi there, my name is Shaihan Buenos
-####  📚 I am a Software Enginner Student at PUCRS.
+####  📚 I am a Software Engineer Student at PUCRS.
-####  Work at Dell Technologies
+####  Work at ADP Brasil Labs
 ####  💻 Also I´m always trying to improve my skills, and learn new things.

-Skills: JAVA / REACT / JS / HTML / CSS / SQL / DART / FLUTTER / C# / .NET CORE
+Skills: JAVA / Spring / JS / SQL / NoSql / DART / FLUTTER / C# / .NET CORE